Reid Ryan

 Reid Ryan (born November 21, 1971) is an American baseball executive, former college and professional baseball player, and son of Baseball Hall of Fame pitcher Nolan Ryan.
-He was a pitcher in minor league baseball, and is the CEO of Ryan-Sanders Baseball Inc., which owns the Round Rock Express and Corpus Christi Hooks.
+He was a pitcher in minor league baseball, and is the CEO of Ryan-Sanders Baseball Inc., which owns the Round Rock Express.
 He was president of the Houston Astros from May 2013 to November 2019.

 Early life

 Ryan grew up in Alvin, Texas, outside of Houston, and attended Alvin High School.

 College career

 Ryan attended the University of Texas at Austin, beginning his college baseball career with the Texas Longhorns.
 He transferred to Texas Christian University and finished his collegiate career with the TCU Horned Frogs.

 Professional career

 Draft and minor leagues

 The Texas Rangers, his father's team at the time, selected him in the 17th round (477th overall) of the 1994 Major League Baseball draft.
 He pitched for the Class A Short Season Hudson Valley Renegades in 1994, putting together a 5-5 record with a 2.89 earned run average (ERA) and 1.30 walks plus hits per inning pitched (WHIP) in 84 innings.
 He split 1995 between the Class A Charleston RiverDogs and Class A Advanced Visalia Oaks, combining for an 0-10 record with a 9.34 ERA and 2.29 WHIP.